spatie/laravel-query-builder/docs/features/filtering.md

     ])
 ```

-### Custom filters
+## Custom filters

 You can specify custom filters using the `AllowedFilter::custom()` method.
-Custom filters are invokable classes that implement the `\Spatie\QueryBuilder\Filters\Filter` interface.
+Custom filters are instances of invokable classes that implement the `\Spatie\QueryBuilder\Filters\Filter` interface.
 The `__invoke` method will receive the current query builder instance and the filter name/value.
 This way you can build any query your heart desires.

 For example: